Right-angled Coxeter groups with Menger curve boundary: Applications

-\emph{\ref{t:kompleksy3}$\Rightarrow$\ref{t:kompleksy2}.} In the proof, first we find a non-planar graph that is embedded in $X$, next we make it a part of some triangulation, out of which we produce infinitely many ones that satisfy the assumptions of Theorem \ref{t:main}.
+\emph{\ref{t:kompleksy3}$\Rightarrow$\ref{t:kompleksy2}.} In the proof, first we find a non-planar graph that is embedded in $X$, and then we make it a part of some triangulation, which we use to produce produce infinitely many ones that satisfy the assumptions of Theorem \ref{t:main}.

-\emph{Finding the graph.} The space $X$ is compact, metrisable, connected, locally connected, non-planar and has no cut-points, therefore by \cite[end of Section 3]{KaKl98} some non-planar graph embeds in $X$.
-By Kuratowski's Theorem we may assume it is either $\katt$ or $\kapi$.
-(Notice that we do not need to use such general theorems in case when $X$ is a less general space, e.g. a surface).
-We may assume that $X$ admits a triangulation $K$, that has a 1-dimensional subcomplex $\Gamma$, which is an edge subdivision of either $\katt$ or $\kapi$.
+\emph{Finding the graph.} The space $X$ is compact, metrisable, connected, locally connected, non-planar and has no cut-points, therefore by \cite{Claytor34} a graph isomorphic to $\katt$ or $\kapi$ embeds in $X$.
+(Notice that we do not need to use such a general theorem in the case when $X$ is a less general space, e.g. a surface).
+We may assume that $X$ admits a triangulation $K$ that has a 1-dimensional subcomplex $\Gamma$ which is an edge subdivision of either $\katt$ or $\kapi$.

-\emph{Final triangulation.} We want to modify $K$ in such a way that it becomes in particular flag {no-$\square$}.
+\emph{Final triangulation.} We will modify $K$ in such a way that it satisfies assumptions of Theorem \ref{t:main}.
 We use a method of subdividing 2-dimensional complexes that was introduced in \cite{Dra99}.
 It consists in subdividing each edge into two edges and subdividing each face as in Figure \ref{fig:podrozbiciedra}.
 We denote by $L^{\dra}$ the result of such subdivision applied to a simplicial complex $L$.
 It has the following properties.

 \begin{lemma} Let $L$ be a 2-dimensional simplicial complex.
 Then: \begin{enumerate}[(i)] \item $L^{\dra}$ is flag no-$\square$, \item if $\Gamma$ is a 1-dimensional subcomplex of $L$, then the subcomplex $\Gamma^{\dra}$ of $L^{\dra}$ is full, \item if $L$ is connected, has no lonely edges an no separating pair of vertices, then the complex $L^{\dra\dra}$ is inseparable. \end{enumerate} \end{lemma}